 What type of food can I expect?

-Each lodge presents its own dishes, cooked by professional chefs who take pride in their work and use local ingredients.
-Special meals – such as vegetarian and Halaal dishes – can be catered for if requested in advance.
+Each lodge presents its own dishes, cooked by professional chefs who take pride in their work and use local ingredients (Halaal and Kosher not provided for).

 What makes the reserve unique?